Policy Relevant Treatment Effects with Multidimensional Unobserved Heterogeneity: Supplemental Appendix

 The appendix is organized as follows.
 Appendix \ref{appendix_weights} provides the derivations for the weights of various target parameters given in Table \ref{table:target_parameters}.
-In Appendix \ref{appendix_proofs}, we provide the proofs for results in the main text.
+Appendix \ref{appendix_W} presents the expression of $\mathbf{W}$ introduced in Section \ref{subsection:inference}.
+Appendix \ref{appendix_proofs} provides proofs for results in the main text.